-Washington Democrats are doubling down on the disaster of Obamacare, by eliminating all private options for health insurance.
-Establishment Republicans are doubling down on the status quo by propping up corporate monopolies.
-Why must we choose only from these two options when neither will work?
+Washington Democrats are doubling down on the Obamacare disaster, seeking to eliminate all private options for health insurance.
+Meanwhile, establishment Republicans are doubling down on the status quo by propping up corporate monopolies.
+Why should we be forced to choose between these two options when neither of them will work?

 How about we put people back in charge of their own healthcare?